logo chic morocco

 Salé

-Today, Salé is part of the metropolitan area of Rabat, although it has not renounced its own character, which derives largely from a history somewhat different from that of Rabat: probably founded in the eleventh century, within its walled medina developed an important craft and commercial activity (furs, wool, carpets), which put it in contact with European powers and gave it a great cultural refinement, with richly decorated madrasas and mosques.
-In the 17th century it shared with Rabat the protection and promotion of pirate activity, which earned it reprisals in the form of foreign bombardments.
-After the earthquake and subsequent tsunami of 1755, Salé fell into serious decline and since then has always been in the shadow of Rabat, which grew during the French Protectorate.
+Currently, Salé is part of the metropolitan area of Rabat, yet it retains its unique character, largely derived from a history somewhat different from Rabat’s.
+Probably founded in the 11th century, its walled medina developed significant artisanal and commercial activities (leather, wool, carpets), which brought it into contact with European powers and endowed it with great cultural refinement, including richly decorated madrasas and mosques.
+In the 17th century, it shared with Rabat the protection and promotion of pirate activities, which led to foreign bombardments as retaliation.
+After the earthquake and subsequent tsunami of 1755, Salé fell into serious decline and has since remained in the shadow of Rabat, which grew during the time of the French Protectorate.
 Today, however, it walks hand in hand with the capital and shares development projects.

 • Great Mosque